-• For melanoma, the recommended dosage of pembrolizumab (Keytruda[®]) is 200 mg administered as an intravenous infusion over 30 minutes every 3 weeks until disease progression or unacceptable toxicity
+• For cSCC, the recommended dosage of pembrolizumab (Keytruda®) is 200 mg every 3 weeks or 400 mg every 6 weeks, administered as an intravenous infusion over 30 minutes for up to 24 months

-• Pembrolizumab solution is clear to slightly opalescent, colorless to slightly yellow.
-Discard the vial if visible particles are observed

-- Pembrolizumab is provided as a 50 mg lyophilized powder in a single-dose vial for reconstitution or as a 100 mg/4 mL (25 mg/mL) solution in a single-dose vial.
+- Pembrolizumab solution is clear to slightly opalescent, colorless to slightly yellow.
+Discard the vial if visible particles are observed - Pembrolizumab is provided as a 50 mg lyophilized powder in a single-dose vial for reconstitution or as a 100 mg/4 mL (25 mg/mL) solution in a single-dose vial.
 When reconstituting pembrolizumab for injection, slowly swirl the vial.
 Do NOT shake the vial - Pembrolizumab is classified as an irritant and may be safely administered via a central or peripheral line.
 It is important to assure IV access before administration.
-Pembrolizumab should be administered through an intravenous line containing a sterile, non-pyrogenic, low-protein-binding in-line or add-on filter (pore size of 0.2 - 5 micrometers).
+Pembrolizumab should be administered through an intravenous line containing a sterile, non-pyrogenic, low-protein-binding in-line or add-on filter (pore size of 0.2 5 micrometers).
 Do not coadminister pembrolizumab with other drugs through the same intravenous line